 Although the "trade" requirement may have been firmly established, difficulties still arise in determining whether a company's activities constitute the carrying on of a trade.
-This can happen where-

-- the nature of the activity itself does not fall within the meaning of the word "trade" as defined in section 1; - the company's activities have taken place prior to the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) of the Act apply.
+This can happen when - - the nature of the activity itself does not fall within the meaning of "trade" as defined in section 1(1); - the company's activities have taken place before the commencement of trade; - the company conducts non-trade activities after it has ceased trading; or - the anti-avoidance provisions of section 103(2) apply.